Guide for Celebrating Advent as a Church

 Lighting of the Candles

-Traditionally, candles are lit on each Sunday of Advent, followed by the lighting of the Christ candle on Christmas Day.
+Candles are lit on each Sunday of Advent, followed by the lighting of the Christ candle on Christmas Eve or Christmas Day.
 The candlestick may be placed near the pulpit.

 Advent candlestick: